Charlotte Dujardin claims ‘unbelievable’ individual bronze at WEG - Horse & Hound

 “I knew I had to give our very best today to get the gold,” said Isabell.
 “But I felt so safe and so happy on her in there — she had so much energy.
 From the start she was full of power and I thought, ‘wow, she really wants to go’.”

-Laura Graves took silver for the USA, squeezing ahead of Charlotte and Freestyle by just 0.23% with a score of 81.71% on the Florett AS 16-year-old gelding.
+Laura Graves took silver for the USA, squeezing ahead of Charlotte and Freestyle by just 0.23% with a score of 81.71% on the Florett AS 16-year-old gelding Verdades,

 Sönke Rothenberger finished just outside of the medals, though only a fraction behind Charlotte, with the 11-year-old Van Gogh gelding Cosmo.